Superformula/cloud-backend-test/documentation/6_OtherDetails.md

   > API_KEY - plug it in root level .env file

-  > From my past experience, I have provisioned API_KEY using GOCD env variables, GitHub hooks, AWS SSM.
+  > From my past experience, I have provisioned API_KEY using GOCD env variables, GitHub hooks Environment Variables, AWS SSM.
 For this project, once lambda is deployed, feel free to set the value of API_KEY in lambda>configuration>environment variables.
 Plese check `buildRunTest.md` about how to generate your own API_KEY.

 #### Auth